Denis Suárez: International career

 Suárez has been capped by Spain U17 and has scored two goals for the team, against Moldova and Northern Ireland.
 He was also a member of the Spain U19 which won the 2012 Under-19 European Championship.
 Suárez was a 71st-minute substitute in the final against Greece and made six appearances at the Championships, scoring twice and playing 284 minutes.

-On 29 May 2016, he made his senior debut coming on as second-half substitute for David Silva in a friendly match against Bosnia and Herzegovina.
+On 29 May 2016, he made his senior debut coming on as second-half substitute for midfielder David Silva in a friendly match against Bosnia and Herzegovina.
 A week earlier on 20 May, he had represented Galicia in the region's first match for eight years, a 1–1 draw with Venezuela.